 Scope: This project will make North Wilmington Station fully accessible through the construction of a short raised platform that will serve all active doors of the train, as well as through upgrades to the path of travel.

 Update: Design work is complete.
-Construction contract has been advertised with construction expected to begin in spring 2024.
+A construction expected to be completed in October 2024.

 8. Interim Boarding Solutions at Inaccessible Commuter Rail Stations